Plush cabin; smooth power; quiet at highway speeds; slightly sporty edge

 Pricey; missing some key features, such as a panoramic sunroof and heated rear seats; no high-mileage hybrid or diesel option

-The 2016 Acura RDX comes in one trim with no stand-alone options.
+The 2017 Acura RDX comes in one trim, with no stand-alone options but a number of packages.

 All-wheel drive adds another $1,400 to the bottom line of each version.